Make every day a Stop Food Waste Day

 • Put extra bread to good use in bread-and-butter puddings, salads and toasties

-When people are stuck for inspiration, they go to Zero Waste Recipe Generator to do the heavy lifting.
+When people are seeking inspiration, they go to the Zero Waste Recipe Generator.
 Simply enter your ingredients, for thousands of recipe ideas.
+Yum!

 Others tell us they love the 'Use it up’ recipes by OzHarvest.